ESMValGroup/ESMValTool-website/_posts/2024-11-25-New-ESMValCore-release.md

 ### Highlights:

-This is a bugfix release which enables lazy computations in more preprocessors and allows installing the latests version of various dependencies, including Iris ([v3.11.0](https://github.com/SciTools/iris/releases/tag/v3.11.0)).
+This is a bugfix release which enables lazy computations in more preprocessors and allows installing the latest version of various dependencies, including Iris ([v3.11.0](https://github.com/SciTools/iris/releases/tag/v3.11.0)).

 Happy model evaluation with ESMValTool!